satwikkansal/wtfpython/wtfpy.md

 [1, 2, 3, 4, 5, 6, 7, 8]
 ```

+### Explanation

+The expression a=a+[5,6,7,8] generates a new object and sets the A reference to that new object, leaving b to the old object unchanged.

+The expression a+=[5,6,7,8] is actually mapped to an "extend" function that operates on the object in place such that a and b still point to the same object that has been modified in place

 ## That "is" on the same non-static method of the class instance returns False.
 It was the first and the last time I tried prettify my code with "is".

 ## Some title